An Automated Probabilistic Asteroid Prediscovery Pipeline: Methods

 \subsection{Self-consistency of significant candidates}

 The result of the linking procedure is a collection of significant candidate sources whose best-fitting orbits pass improbably close to sources in other images.
 A last check is to make sure these orbits all represent the same asteroid trajectory.
 There are multiple ways this might be done.
-A simple approach is to keep track of the identity of the closest source $n'$ to the predicted position in each image $m'$, i.e. by replacing $\min$ with $\operatorname{argmin}$ in Eq.~\ref{eq:closestsourcedef}.
+A simple approach is to keep track of the identity of the closest source $n'$ to the predicted position in each image $m'$, i.e., save the value of $n'$ that minimized the distance in Equation~\eqref{eq:closestsourcedef}.
 For each significant candidate, we require that this list of closest sources contain the other candidates.
-Another approach would be to fit an orbit to the post-discovery data along with all significant candidate prediscoveries and require an acceptable goodness of fit.
+Another approach would be to fit an orbit to the postdiscovery data along with all significant candidate prediscoveries and require an acceptable goodness of fit.